shhossain/BanglaTranslationKit/README.md

 ## Use in Command Line

-You can also use this package in command line.
+You can also use this package in the command line.
 Just install it and run the following command:

 ```bash
 bntrans "Hello world!"